 There are eight kinds of cuisines in China: Yue (Guangdong), Chuan (Sichuan), Lu (Shangdong), Min (Fujian), Su (Jiangsu), Xiang (Hunan), and Zhe (Zhejiang ) cuisines.

-Yue cuisine is very popular in Guangdong provice and features light and mellow flavor.
-Guangdong abounds with the source of animals and plants so nearly all kinds of creatures can be cooked and served for people.
-Not to mention the wild fowls and animals, cats, dogs, rats, turtles, which are strange to common people are listed in the cooks’ recipe.
+Yue cuisine is very popular in Guangdong province and features a light and mellow flavor.
+Guangdong abounds with animals and plants so nearly all kinds of creatures can be cooked and served for people.
+Not to mention the wild fowl and animals, cats, dogs, rats, turtles, which are strange to common people are listed in the cooks’ recipe.

 The dim sum of Yue cuisine is very popular among foodies.
 Dim sum is a Cantonese term for small hearty dishes.
 These bite-sized portions use traditional cooking methods such as frying, steaming, baking, and stewing.
 The Cantonese style of dining, yum cha, is the combination of various kinds of dim sum with the drinking of tea.

 Chuan cuisine is famous for its pungency and spiciness and is favored across China.
 The predominant ingredient in food is chili or pepper.
 The ingredients are great in variety including poultry, pork, beef, vegetables, and tofu.
 Although Chuan cuisine can be tasted in every corner of China, the most authentic Chuan cuisine can be found in Sichuan and Chongqing.